-NOTICE: As a result of COVID-19 the call and mail volume into our office has increased significantly.
-In addition, at this time we are understaffed.
-Therefore, we kindly ask, if you wish to request prayer intentions for the television Mass, that you please use our mail-in or online resources.
+UPDATE (July 23, 2020): As a result of COVID-19 the call and mail volume into our office has increased significantly since late March 2020.
+While we are now fully staffed, we have a significant backlog of prayer requests for the television Mass.
+Therefore, we kindly ask, if you wish to request prayer intentions for the television Mass, that you please continue use our mail-in or online resources.
 You can find complete information on our Prayers and Donations page.
-Additionally, due to the high volume of TV Mass prayer requests that we are receiving on a daily basis, we are extremely backlogged and it may be three or more months before you see your prayer request on the TV Mass, unless you have requested a specific (special) date AND it is available!
+Additionally, due to the high volume of TV Mass prayer requests that we have received and continue to receive on a daily basis, the television Mass prayer and intention schedule fills up quickly and we are now scheduling into late September 2020 and beyond.
+So please remember that it may be three or more months before you see your prayer request on the TV Mass, unless you have requested a specific (special) date AND it is available!
 Under normal circumstances, special date requests must be submitted at least two months in advance.
 Please note, for your security and to prevent fraud, we deposit donations on the same day that they are received.
-Please do not call our office to find out when your prayer intention will be on the TV Mass; because at this time WE DO NOT KNOW!
+Please do not call our office to find out when your prayer request will be on the TV Mass; because until it is scheduled WE DO NOT KNOW!

-We thank you for your patience and understanding.
+We thank you for your continued patience and understanding.
 Together, we will get through this!
-Stay Safe, Stay Home!
+Stay Safe, Stay Home and wear a Mask!

 In The News